Mrs Dalloway’s London – the 100th Anniversary

 Guided by David or Stephen

-Meet the most recent group of Mrs Dalloway’s London walkers.
+Meet a recent group of Mrs Dalloway’s London walkers.
 That’s Andrea holding my copy of the novel.
 His review of the walk – you can read it down below – is a tour de force.
 And this setting for the photograph because… well, let’s remember how Virginia Woolf opens the novel.
 The first sentence reads: “Mrs Dalloway said she would buy the flowers herself.”

 INTRO FOR THE 100th ANNIVERSARY WALK